Saipranav-Kotamreddy/Linux-Shell/REPORT.md

 have specific spacing using a helper function called `clean()`.
 The function `clean()` removes unnecessary whitespace from the user's input command line.
-First, the function allocates memory for a new line string and sets it to all null using `memset`.
+First, the function allocates memory for a new line string and sets it to all to 0 using `memset`.
 This string then goes through the original command and copies it, except changes multiple spaces between arguments to just one space and puts spaces around '>' and '>>', while removing spaces aroudn the '|' character.
 This is done to assist later parsing.